Accessing your metering data

 - More than four times in any twelve month period

 - In a different format to that specified above

 - Which is more than 2 years old.

-For charges refer to Alternative Control Services on our Pricing Publications webpage.
+For charges refer to our latest Network Price List (see Alternative Control Services (ACS)) on our Pricing Publications webpage.

 Before you apply

 Before we can email or post your meter data we need to confirm that you are the electricity account holder at the premises.